GoogleCloudPlatform/gcr-cleaner/README.md

 The payload is expected to be JSON with the following fields:

+- `token` - Authentication token.
+See [Authentication](#authentication) section
+  for further information.
+This value can also be provided as `GCRCLEANER_TOKEN` environment variable.

 - `repos` - List of the full names of the repositories to clean (e.g.
   `["gcr.io/project/repo"]`.
 This field is required.